niranjankala/niranjankala.github.io/_posts/2024-03-31-securing-your-microservices-azure-b2c-authentication-in-asp-net-core-api-with-ocelot-api-gateway.md

 **Step 4: Grant permissions**
-1. Select App registrations, and then select the web application that should have access to the API.
-For example, OcelotTutorials.
+1. Select App registrations and then the web application that should have access to the API, such as OcelotTutorials.
 2. Under Manage, select API permissions.
 3. Under Configured permissions, select Add a permission.
 4. Select the My APIs tab.
 5. Select the API to which the web application should be granted access.
 For example, webapi1.
-6. Under Permission, expand demo, and then select the scopes that you defined earlier.
+6. Under Permission, expand API Name, and then select the scopes that you defined earlier.
 For example, ocelottutorial.read and ocelottutorial.write.
 7. Select Add permissions.
 8. Select Grant admin consent for (your tenant name).
 9. If you're prompted to select an account, select your currently signed-in administrator account, or sign in with an account in your Azure AD B2C tenant that's been assigned at least the Cloud application administrator role.